YIVO: History

 The Nazi advance into Eastern Europe caused YIVO to move its operations to New York City.
 A second important center, known as the Fundacion IWO, was established in Buenos Aires, Argentina.
 All four directors of YIVO's research sections were already in the Americas when the war broke out or were able to make their way there.
-The organization's new headquarters were established in New York City.
+The organization's new headquarters were established in New York City in 1940.
 A portion of the Vilna archives was ransacked by the Nazis and sent to Frankfurt to become the basis of an antisemitic department of the Nazis' planned university.
 The U.S. Army recovered these documents in 1946 and sent them to YIVO in New York.

 The YIVO Library was looted by the Germans and the ERR, but an organization called the "Paper Brigade" were able to smuggle out many books, and preserve them from destruction.
 The materials were then saved from the Soviets by a Lithuanian librarian, Antanas Ulpis, and are now held in the Lithuanian Central State Archives and Martynas Mažvydas National Library of Lithuania.

 YIVO director Jonathan Brent established the Edward Blank YIVO Vilna Online Collections project in 2014.
 With the help of the Lithuanian government, the project aimed to preserve and digitize over 1.5 million documents and approximately 12,200 books, representing 500 years of Jewish history in Eastern Europe and Russia.

 In addition to New York City and Buenos Aires, the Chicago YIVO Society is a third center active today.

-Publications
+Publications of YIVO

 YIVO has undertaken many major scholarly publication projects, the most recent being The YIVO Encyclopedia of Jews in Eastern Europe, published in March 2008 in cooperation with Yale University Press.
 Under the leadership of editor-in-chief Gershon David Hundert, professor of history and of Jewish Studies at McGill University in Montreal, this unprecedented reference work systematically represents the history and culture of Eastern European Jews from their first settlement in the region to the present day.
 More than 1,800 alphabetical entries encompass a vast range of topics including religion, folklore, politics, art, music, theater, language and literature, places, organizations, intellectual movements, and important figures.
 The two-volume set also features more than 1,000 illustrations and 55 maps.
 With original contributions from an international team of 450 distinguished scholars, the encyclopedia covers the region between Germany and the Ural Mountains, from which more than 2.5 million Jews emigrated to the United States between 1870 and 1920.

+Other YIVO publications of historic significance include: